Critical Praise:

 The Announcement:

-This week’s episode is the 13th episode of The Almaanc of Rap’s Season 4, which continues what Donwill calls “The Almanac of Rap’s most ambitious undertaking ever.”
+This week’s episode is the 16th episode of The Almanac of Rap’s Season 4, which continues what Donwill calls “The Almanac of Rap’s most ambitious undertaking ever.”
 The podcast plans to drop a new episode every week for a whole year, alternating between audio/video and audio-only podcasts.
 A master of engaging conversation, Donwill uses his experience as a rapper (he is part of the group Tanya Morgan), and lifelong love of music to dig into under-explored nooks and crannies, revealing a different side of his illustrious guests.
 The veteran rapper keeps things fresh each week with recurring segments, including hot take-centric “The Ballistics” and “The Big Playback,” in which Donwill and his guest give flowers to an under-heralded or underrated gem.

 Listen to the episode HERE, or wherever you get your podcasts